openlawlibrary/taf/specification/taf-spec.md

 make changes to the Git repositories without signing TUF metadata files, preferably using a threshold of hardware keys, in a way that passes TAF's validation.

-#### 1.4.2 Existence of multiple copies and out-of-band authentication
+#### 1.4.2 Redundancy

 Interested parties should be able to securely and easily create local copies of the protected Git repositories (provided they are publicly accessible), along with the corresponding TUF data for validation, even if they do not have update privileges.
-They should be able to validate all signatures and attestations, extending back to the repository's very first commit.
+They should be able to validate all signatures and attestations, extending back to the repository's first commit.
 Additionally, they should have the means to directly verify the integrity of the initial commit by reaching out to the official repository maintainers via alternative channels, such as a telephone call.